fiolj/sparta/doc/web/dump.rst

-To write gzipped dump files, you must compile SPARTA with the -DSPARTA_GZIP option - see the :ref:`Making SPARTA<start-steps-build>` section of the documentation.
+To write gzipped dump files, you must compile SPARTA with the -DSPARTA_GZIP option - see the :ref:`Making SPARTA<start-steps-build-make>` section of the documentation.

 *****************
 Related commands: